Christianity in Vietnam: Persecution

 The historical treatment of Christians in Vietnam has varied over time due to historical, tribal or political forces, both internal and external of the Vietnamese nation.
-Vietnam's history is particularly tumultuous, and does not reflect how current Vietnam is today.

 In the 16th and early 17th centuries, during the Later Lê dynasty, Christians were tolerated.
 The level of tolerance, however, started to change when the Trịnh lords and Nguyễn lords divided the country.
 In particular, the Trịnh Lords were more hostile against the Christians and expelled Christian missionaries out the country.
 In contrast, their Nguyễn rivals were more tolerant of Christians, though not without skepticism.
 This resulted in more Christians in the south than in the north of Vietnam, a situation that continued from 17th century onward.
 Prince Nguyễn Ánh, who later became Emperor Gia Long and founded the Nguyễn dynasty from the remnant of old Nguyễn lords, was particularly tolerant of Christians.

 However, the persecution of Christians increased with the death of Gia Long, when successive Nguyễn emperors imprisoned, murdered and oppressed Christians Brutal treatment of Christians by the Nguyễn rulers induced French military action in 1858 and ultimately the French conquest of Vietnam.
 Although many pre-20th century rebellions against France sought to unify Vietnamese regardless of faith, many Vietnamese Christians supported France.

 During the French protectorate, the French authority was conventionally viewed as favoring Christians in the country.
-During the First Indochina War, the communist-led Việt Minh were hostile against those did not support independence of Vietnam under their rule.
-Communists accused many Vietnamese Christians of possessed pro-French sentiment, justifying their persecution as a by-product of anti-colonial sentiment.
+During the First Indochina War, the communist-led Việt Minh were hostile against those who did not support independence of Vietnam under their rule.
+Communists accused many Vietnamese Christians of harboring pro-French sentiments.
+Thus the Viet Minh justified their persecution of Christians as a by-product of the anti-colonial struggle.
 "Orthodox" historiography therefore insisted that this was not necessarily religious persecution.
 In fact, Vietnamese Catholics unanimously supported Vietnam's independence.
-They initially fought along with Viet Minh, but were later divided on how to resist to the French reconquer of their country when the First Indochina War became a hot spot of the Cold War.
+They initially fought along with the Viet Minh, but were later divided on how to resist the French reconquest of their country when the First Indochina War became a hot spot of the Cold War.